B2B & B2C FinTechs

 The average adult in the UK spends 102 minutes each day looking at social media.
 To be able to advertise in front of a predetermined audience, in a way in which we know will be seen, is an incredibly useful tool.

 This approach to tech and FinTech marketing is most applicable to B2C companies, allowing them to reach consumer markets with fun, engaging campaigns.
 However, we’re not suggesting that it’s easy.
 Social advertising is a highly competitive space and miscalculated steps can lead to costly and undesired results.
-As a FinTech marketing company we are here to act as your guides.
+As a FinTech digital marketing agency, we are here to act as your guides.

-Facebook ads: Facebook ads can work in a variety of ways for tech and FinTech B2C businesses.
+Facebook ads can work in a variety of ways for tech and FinTech B2C businesses.
 Facebook messenger ads can be very effective in lead generation – allowing your target audience to chat to you directly and ask any questions they might have.

 Facebook can also be utilised for traffic and conversion campaigns, creating buzz around a particular topic and/or driving people to your site.
 Our extensive experience using Facebook for tech and FinTech marketing enables us to offer your business a range of approaches so you can select what is best for your business goals.

-Instagram ads: Advertising on Instagram gives you the opportunity to get in front of your target audience with a high level of confidence that they will see your brand.
+Advertising on Instagram gives you the opportunity to get in front of your target audience with a high level of confidence that they will see your brand.

 The way in which Instagram displays ads (embedding them in between Stories) makes them far more difficult to ignore than other types of advertising, making them perfect for B2C campaigns.
 We help you in designing ad content that specifically caters to Instagram.

-LinkedIn ads: There are of course many tech and FinTech companies that operate in the B2B space, and for these businesses LinkedIn is advisable.
+There are of course many tech and FinTech companies that operate in the B2B space, and for these businesses LinkedIn is advisable.
 LinkedIn’s ability to find and reach out to particular professionals makes it far easier to get your brand in front of the right people.

 We can strategise and set up your LinkedIn ad campaign from start to finish, helping you build your desired audience, draft your ads and A/B test to get the most out of your budget.